aishikamidder05/wdct-task/README.md

 # web-dev

-This website is made responsive with Bootstrap.
+This is a travel website is made responsive with Bootstrap. </br> Containing carousel and a good interface. </br>
+Can serve as template for beginners. </br>